-- a drop in attendance

-- a drop in the quality of work

-- poor concentration

-- unexplained injuries

 - damaged or missing personal property

 - tiredness

 - arriving early or late for a lesson alone

 - lack of social activity eg sitting alone in the library, a corridor etc

 - reluctance to contribute in a lesson.

-If you identify bullying as happening or if a student talks to you about being bullied, talk to the Head teacher or Assistant Head Teacher who will advise on the next steps.
+If you identify bullying as happening or if a pupil talks to you about being bullied, talk to the student's teacher, the Assistant or Head Teacher who will advise on the next steps.